Little Yellow Wheelbarrow

 Weigelas

 Weigelas may not have the name recognition that the lilac, rhododendron, or azaleas may have, but it’s a flowering shrub staple, nonetheless.
-Both the flowers and foliage come in a variety of colors, making this low-maintenance, drought-tolerant shrub a real beauty.
+The flowers and foliage come in various colors, making this low-maintenance, drought-tolerant shrub a natural fit with your foundation plants.

 Blooms: Spring, summer